tylergehring/Pong/readme.md

 ---

 ## 4. Running the Game

+### Option 1: Play the Executable

+If you downloaded a release or clone that includes a `Pong.exe` (or similar) file:

+1. Open the build folder in your file explorer.
+2. Double-click the `.exe` file to launch the game—no Unity installation required.
+3. Use the controls below to play.

+### Option 2: Run from Unity Editor

 1. Press the **Play** button in Unity to start the game.
 2. Use the controls below to play.